ArborealAudio/OmniAmp/Notes.md

     - OR: in Channel mode, apply a frequency-weighted auto-gain.
 Bandpass each gain value to get a rough EL gain compensation

-- Get EQ params working properly btw amp & channel modes

-- Comp behavior is currently not-ideal.
-Just gets louder for first 50% and then real GR kicks in after that.
-Adding too much gain in the early parts of the knob.

-  - Should probably switch the way threshold lowering vs boost kicks in.
-Mostly lower threshold at first 50% with little gain, then start pushing the volume harder into the threshold
+- Working on comp behavior:

+  - adjusted Channel so that only threshold lowers for the first 60%, then add up to 1.5 gain into the sidechain.
+Past 50%, add up to 2x makeup gain

 - Advanced options including stereo/mono switch, stereo/MS linking for compressor